Information Technology: Academic Information

 In addition to coursework, students complete a three-credit-hour capstone project.

-Learn more about the Bachelor of Science in Information Technology, Bachelor of Professional Studies, and Bachelor of Applied Science in Applied Cybersecurity in the KU Catalog.
+Learn more about the Bachelor of Science in Information Technology and Bachelor of Applied Science in Applied Cybersecurity in the KU Catalog.

 To declare one of these minors, a student must have a minimum 2.0 cumulative KU GPA and be degree-seeking.

-Learn more about the the minor in Information Technology or the minor in Applied Cybersecurity in the KU Catalog.
+Learn more about the minor in Information Technology, the minor in Applied Data Analytics, and the minor in Applied Cybersecurity in the KU Catalog.

 Master of Science in Information Technology (MSIT)